Cousin marriages: A public health issue in Pakistan

 Moreover, CM was not found to protect women from any form of abuse: sexual, physical or psychological.
 This violates several human rights including a right to respect, freedom of choice and expression.

 Leininger (2002) suggested three transcultural care decisions and actions: cultural preservation, negotiation, and restructuring.
-In tackling the CM issue, negotiation and restructuring can be done at the individual, family and community level, using platforms such as health centers, religious centers, guiding units, and schools to educate people on effects of CM.
+In tackling the CM issue, negotiation and restructuring can be done at the individual, family and community level, using platforms such as Pakistan health centers, religious centers, guiding units, and schools to educate people on effects of CM.

 CULTURE CARE RESTRUCTURING